Tutush I: Struggle for Sultanate

 Tutush took control of Syria in 1092, following the death of his brother, Malik-Shah, naming himself sultan.
-He marched towards Upper Mesopotamia, in which he managed to capture Nisbis, Amida, Mayyafariqin and Mosul, but he had to return in December 1093, as two Seljuk rulers, Bozan of Edessa and Harran and Aq Sunqur al-Hajib of Aleppo, had switched allegiance and declared their support for his nephew, Sultan Barkiyaruq.
+He marched towards Upper Mesopotamia, in which he managed to capture Nisbis, Amida, Mayyafariqin and Mosul, but he had to return in December 1093, as two Seljuk rulers, Bozan of Edessa and Harran and Aq Sunqur al-Hajib of Aleppo, had switched allegiance and declared their support for his nephew, Sultan Berkyaruq.
 However, Tutush along with Yağısıyan of Antioch launched an attack against the dissidents, whom he managed to defeat at Tell Sultan in June–July 1094.
 Bozan and Aq Sunqur were killed, meanwhile Kerbogha was taken prisoner to Homs.

-Tutush, along with his general the Kakuyid Ali ibn Faramurz, headed east until he reached Hamadan, where Barkiyaruq had withdrawn to Isfahan.
+Tutush, along with his general the Kakuyid Ali ibn Faramurz, headed east until he reached Hamadan, where Berkyaruq had withdrawn to Isfahan.
 However, Tutush was shortly defeated in a battle against Berkyaruq's forces near Ray, where he and Ali were killed on 25 February 1095.
 Tutush was decapitated and his head was displayed in Baghdad.

 Tutush's younger son Duqaq then inherited Damascus, whilst Ridwan received Aleppo, splitting their father's realm.
 His youngest son Irtash was briefly ruler of Damascus in 1104.